dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 If set to true, the consumer will prefetch some messages to the memory queue, and then distribute them to the .NET thread pool for execution.

 !!! note "Precautions"
     Setting it to true may cause some problems.
 When the subscription method executes too slowly and takes too long, it will cause the retry thread to pick up messages that have not yet been executed.
-The retry thread picks up messages from 4 minutes (RetryCoolDownSeconds) ago by default , that is to say, if the message backlog of more than 4 minutes (RetryCoolDownSeconds) on the consumer side will be picked up again and executed again
+The retry thread picks up messages from 4 minutes (FallbackWindowLookbackSeconds) ago by default , that is to say, if the message backlog of more than 4 minutes (FallbackWindowLookbackSeconds) on the consumer side will be picked up again and executed again